Sauravpandey98/DL-and-ML/README.md

 # Deeplearning_projects
-It consist of some project related to deep learning and computer vision.
+It consist of some projects related to deep learning and computer vision.